simonmichael/hledger/doc/SPEC-lots.md

 If the original posting's account is already an explicit lot subaccount (eg `assets:stocks:{2026-01-15, $50}`), the assertion is left on the split posting unchanged, since it already targets the right account.

+`close --lots` does not generate balance assertions on lot subaccount postings in the closing transaction (e.g. `assets:stocks:{2026-01-15, $50}`), because these assertions would be invalid when the output is re-read: balance assertions run before lot calculation, so the lot subaccounts would not yet have their expected balances.
+Non-lot-subaccount postings (e.g. `assets:cash`) and opening transaction postings retain their assertions.

 ## Processing pipeline